Our Service Locations

 What You Need to Know About Your Appointment

-What do I need to make an appointment for an X-ray?
+What do I need to make an appointment for an ultrasound?

-You must first visit a doctor, explain your symptoms, and receive a written request for an X-ray.
+You must first visit a doctor, and receive a written referral to access an ultrasound.

-The amount of time depends on the particular body part being imaged, as well as the number of body parts being imaged.
-Most general X-ray exams take no more than 15 minutes.
-It should be noted that for an in-home application, the radiographer will have to set up for the examination and this preparation time will add to the overall time of the exam.
+The amount of time depends on the particular body part being imaged.
+Most general ultrasound exams take approximately 30 minutes.
+It should be noted that for an in-home application, the sonographer will have to set up for the examination and this preparation time will add to the overall time of the exam.

-An experienced radiographer who has graduated from a recognised radiography program and holds current registration with the Radiographers’ Board.
+An experienced sonographer who has graduated from a recognised sonography program and holds current registration with the Radiographers’ Board.

 What will I get after the procedure?